mouhameddhia/Esprit-PI-4DS1-2025-2026-ALIA-AI-Avatar/README.md

 # ALIA — Pharmaceutical AI Assistant

 ALIA is a conversational AI platform for pharmaceutical sales training and clinical knowledge retrieval.
-It supports two distinct personas:
+It serves as an intelligent agent that operates in two distinct roles — simulating a doctor to train medical representatives, or simulating a medical rep to assist doctors with product knowledge:

 - **MedRep** — simulates a physician interaction to train medical sales representatives, evaluating competency and communication quality.
 - **Physician** — provides a clinical knowledge portal for answering drug-related questions, backed by RAG over a pharmaceutical knowledge base.